dask-contrib/dask-sql/docs/source/best_practices.rst

 .. code-block::
     244

-But, if you were to instead sort by the pickup up time and use the ``DISTRIBUTE BY`` operation, which is equivalent to Dask Dataframe's shuffle, you can reduce the number of partitions in the result to 1.
+But, if you were to instead sort by the pickup time and use the ``DISTRIBUTE BY`` operation, which is equivalent to Dask Dataframe's shuffle, you can reduce the number of partitions in the result to 1.

 .. code-block:: python
     def intra_partition_sort(df, sort_keys):